 The spectrum of medical therapies to treat COVID-19 is rapidly evolving.
-Currently, Tixagevimab/Cilgavimab (Evusheld), Bebtelovimab, Paxlovid and Molnupiravir are therapeutic products available that have received Emergency Use Authorizations (EUAs) from the Food and Drug Administration (FDA).
+Currently Paxlovid, Lagevrio(Molnupiravir) are therapeutic products available that have received Emergency Use Authorizations (EUAs) from the Food and Drug Administration (FDA).
 These therapeutics are for the treatment of mild to moderate COVID-19 in non-hospitalized patients with laboratory-confirmed SARS-CoV-2 infection who are at high risk for progressing to severe disease and/or hospitalization.
-These medications are used at different times, including for the prevention and treatment of illness due to COVID-19.
+Tixagevimab/Cilgavimab (Evusheld) is used for the prevention of severe illness in immunocompromised individuals.
+Distribution for these therapeutics is provided by US Health and Human Services and facilitated by WA Department of Health.

 Monoclonal Antibodies (mAbs)

 Monoclonal antibodies are laboratory-made proteins that mimic the immune system's ability to fight off harmful antigens.
-The following products have been granted Emergency Use Authorization by the Food and Drug Administration:
+Currently, there is no mAbs authorized for emergency use.
+Check the ASPR website for the current Therapeutic products available.

 Oral antiviral drugs are prescription medicines that fight against the COVID-19 virus in the body.
 Antiviral drugs are not sold over the counter, and can only be received from a licensed healthcare provider.
 Antiviral drugs are different from antibiotics, which fight against bacterial infections.
 Two products have been granted EUAs by the FDA: